 This section discusses what to expect when Google auto-upgrades your cluster or you initiate a manual upgrade.

-zonal and multi-zonal clusters have only a single control plane (master).
+Zonal clusters have only a single control plane.
 During the upgrade, your workloads continue to run, but you cannot deploy new workloads, modify existing workloads, or make other changes to the cluster's configuration until the upgrade is complete.

 Regional clusters have multiple replicas of the control plane, and only one replica is upgraded at a time, in an undefined order.
 During the upgrade, the cluster remains highly available, and each control plane replica is unavailable only while it is being upgraded.